amaniboussaa/PolishNotationCalculator/README.md

 You will see the automatic interactive API documentation (provided by Swagger UI):

 ## Frontend
-Once the application is running, you can access the frontend by navigating to http://127.0.0.1:3000/.
+Once the application is running, you can access the frontend by navigating to http://127.0.0.1:3000.

-## FTesting the Application
+## Testing the Application
 To test the application, you can input an RPN expression in the frontend or through the API.
 For example, to add the numbers 3 and 4, enter the following expression:
 ```bash
 3 4 +